Get us in your inbox

 Photograph: Courtesy Floom

-A business with cross-country kudos, Floom is an online marketplace.
+Think of Floom as an Esty for floral delivery.
 The flowers here all come from local independent florists, who use seasonal blooms and can also add a handwritten message.
-The company acts as the middleman and sources high-quality arrangements, meaning that options vary tremendously depending on the day and zip code, but the quality rarely wavers.
-You can build your own bouquet by flower variety or choose a pre-styled vase, but either way, you can’t go wrong.
+The company acts as the middleman and sources high-quality arrangements, meaning that options vary tremendously depending on the day and zip code, but the quality is on point.
+You can build your own bouquet by flower variety or choose a pre-styled vase.
 Floom also offers same-day delivery for certain orders, which solves any of your last-minute gifting qualms.
+Bonus: Your first delivery over $75 is free if you sign up for their mailing list.

 Advertising